Ealing Trailfinders name their lineup to play London Scottish in Round Eight of the Champ.

 Josh Taylor comes into the back row and is named as skipper.
 Alongside him in the back row is Vice Club Captain Jordy Reid.
 After scoring an electric try against Chinnor last weekend when he came off the bench, Will Montgomery starts at eight.

-Patrick Campbell makes his Club debut at fullback, linking up in the back line with Club Captain Angus Kernohan, and Deago Bailey who scored on his debut last weeked.
+Patrick Campbell makes his Club debut at fullback, linking up in the back line with Club Captain Angus Kernohan, and Deago Bailey who scored on his debut last weekend.

 In the front row, Lefty Zigiriadis, Matt Cornish, and George Davis all start.